Webster County Vehicle Impound Guide

 Facing unexpected expenses like impound fees can be overwhelming.
 Here are some options:

-- Borrow from family/friends: Consider asking family or friends for a short-term loan to cover the fees.
+- Contact a family member or friend: Consider asking family or friends for a short-term loan to cover the fees.

-- Payment plans: Some impound lots might offer payment plans, but this is not always the case.
+- Ask about payment plans: Some impound lots might offer payment plans, but this is not always the case.
 Inquire with the specific lot to see if this is an option.

 After Retrieval